Development of a Compton Imager Setup: Compton Event Reconstruction

 \subsubsection{Source Position}

-In our experiment, the source was placed at distances of 22--28~cm from the 4~cm--wide scatterer.
+~\\ In our experiment, the source was placed at distances of 22--28~cm from the 4~cm--wide scatterer.
 This causes a divergence of $\sim 10\degr$ in the source beam.
 However, our reconstruction algorithms assume incoming photons are parallel to each other.
 This ``near field source error'' is likely the largest contributor to the high ARM seen in Figure~\ref{fig:arm_plots}.
 Taking the source further away decreases the source count rate, and was not feasible within the practical constraints of a laboratory setup.
+With a distant source, this beam divergence term will go to zero, and the ARM should improve by up to about ten degrees subtracted in quadrature.